-The first column records the manner of input received, either 'TP' or 'B'.
-TP indicates a time recorded by the touchpad, while 'B' indicates a time recorded by a Timekeeper's button, with the following number indicating which specific button.
+The first column records the manner of input received, either TP or B. TP indicates a time recorded by the touchpad, while B indicates a time recorded by a Timekeeper's button, with the following number indicating which specific button.
 The second column indicates the time recorded.
-The remaining two columns record the number of the Lane recording the time and the number of laps recorded for that lane.
+Following the time is an indicator of the direction the swimmer was travelling to record that touch.
+The remaining two columns record the number of the Lane and the number of laps recorded for that lane.